rebeccawilliams/oldrebeccawilliamssite/content/pages/index.md

       policies and schemes for the last eight years and she's been on the internet for much longer.
-She is deeply curious about how new data/tech doubles down on our worst injustices and upends how we think about things and she is also interested in oil painting, poetry, and laying in the grass.
-She has lived along the Northeast Regional Amtrak line her whole life but currently lives in Brooklyn with her dog, Hannah Arendt.
+She is deeply curious about how new data/tech doubles down on our worst injustices and upends how we think about things and she is also interested in oil painting, poetry, and being ridiculous.
+      She has lived along the Northeast Regional Amtrak line her whole life and currently lives in Brooklyn with her dog, Hannah Arendt.
     actions:
       - label: Contact
         url: /contact